Qarabag - MOIK Football Match Is Very Meaningful To Be Held In Khankendi - President Ilham Aliyev

-(MENAFN- AzerNews) Holding this football match (Qarabag - MOIK game - ed.) in
+football match (Qarabag - MOIK game - ed.) in Khankendi has a

 audience before the start of the Azerbaijani Cup round of 16 match